-All the more reason why a new meta-analysis on flaxseed and breast cancer published in the journal Integrative Cancer Therapy this month is so timely.
-The review was no small undertaking, as it obtained its findings by sorting through 1,892 records from a variety of biomedical databases, including MEDLINE, Embase, the Cochrane Library, and AMED from inception to January 2013, concerning any available human interventional or observational data pertaining to flax and breast cancer.
+All the more reason why a new meta-analysis on flaxseed and breast cancer, published in the journal Integrative Cancer Therapy, is so timely.
+The review was no small undertaking, as it obtained its findings by sorting through 1,892 records from a variety of biomedical databases, including MEDLINE, Embase, the Cochrane Library and AMED from inception to January 2013, concerning any available human interventional or observational data pertaining to flax and breast cancer.

 They discovered the following benefits of flaxseed among newly diagnosed breast cancer patients:

 - Increased cell death (apoptosis) within their tumors

 - Decreased HER2 expression (a protein associated with breast cancer malignancy)

 Additional findings among uncontrolled and biomarker studies included:

 - Improved atypical cytomorphology (i.e. normalization of cells)